nadinethomson/uncharted_cursor/setup-database.md

 - Usually means the users table doesn't exist
 - Make sure you ran the complete schema.sql

+### "Image upload failed" or "Failed to upload image"
+- This means the storage policies aren't configured
+- Go to Storage → travel-images bucket → Policies tab
+- Create the 6 policies listed in `database/setup-storage-policies.sql`
+- Make sure the `travel-images` bucket exists in your Supabase Storage

 ## ✅ Success Indicators

 After setup, you should see: